← Back to portfolio

 Guided vs. free prompting

-Decision Introduced three optional "starter prompts" — safe, engaging entry points without limiting creative freedom.
+Decision Introduced three optional "starter prompts": safe, engaging entry points without limiting creative freedom.
+Users could still type anything.

 Result First-session activation jumped as users felt supported, not overwhelmed.